tt20171105/Machine-Learning/README.md

-# Self made scripts of Machine Learning.
+This repo is for sharing self made codes of machine learning.